mlrun/mlrun/docs/feature-store/feature-sets.md

 The results from the transformation pipeline are stored in one or more material targets.
 Data for offline access, such as training, is usually stored in Parquet files.
-Data for online access such as serving is stored in a NoSQL DB.
+Data for online access such as serving is stored in the Iguazio NoSQL DB (` NoSqlTarget`).
 You can use the default targets or add/replace with additional custom targets.
-See  Target stores(#target-stores)
+See Target stores(#target-stores).

 Graph example (storey engine):
 ```python